 RLS (Row Level Security)

-• To put it another way: our queries should only contain the clauses requested by our interfaces and not the filters and conditions demanded by access control in a multi-tenant data store.
+part automagically. - To put it another way: our queries should only contain the clauses requested by our interfaces and not the filters and conditions demanded by access control in a multi-tenant data store.

-• The current PG role that is accessing the table must have been granted permission to use it.
+ed permission to use it.
 Otherwise, RLS errors will arise when we try to alter something in the table as that role, because we won't be able to access the table from the outset.

-a function marked as SECURITY DEFINER will bypass RLS
+A function marked with SECURITY DEFINER

-• Policies are created using the CREATE POLICY command
+Policies are created using the CREATE POLICY command

-• When RLS is enabled, all rows are by default not visible to any roles (superusers still have access)
+- When RLS is enabled, all rows are by default not visible to any roles (superusers still have access).

-• If the value in parentheses after USING evaluates to true, then the user gets permission
+- If the value in parentheses after USING evaluates to true, then the user gets permission

-• ex. imagine we have a chat app, and we want to ensure a user can only see messages sent by him, and messages intended for him.
-Also, we want to ensure that users cannot modify the message_from column to make it seem that the message is coming from someone else:
+- ex. imagine we have a chat app, and we want to ensure a user can only see messages sent by him, and messages intended for him.
+Also, we want to ensure that users cannot modify the

 CREATE TABLE chat (